leonyuhanov/ESP32_RGBW_ArtNet/README.md

   - ESP32 Async TCP Lib https://github.com/me-no-dev/AsyncTCP

 Upload and compile the code, then use the ESP32 Upload tool to uplaod the UI page to SPIFS

+# Updated ArtNet Universe & Subnet translation - FEB 2025

+If you want to use the SUBNET address byte properly please use the code and firmware [Located Here](https://github.com/leonyuhanov/ESP32_RGBW_ArtNet/tree/main/ESP32_RGBW_ArtNetNode_UNISBUNETFix)
+This translates the SUBNET byte proeprly.
+Previous versions will not use the subnet byte proerly and only use the UNIVERSE byte liiting you to 16 DMX universes